Healthcare institutions

 1495-139 Miraflores, Algés

 Once the four steps described above have been successfully concluded, the access credentials to the national medicines verification system test environment will be granted and the process will be completed.
 Once the access credentials to the test environment, designated as IQE (see scheme below) have been granted, additional tests must be performed, prior to moving to the production environment.
-The tests to be executed are described in the document MVOPT-0065_Testing in IQE - Hospitals, and must be documented in the form MVOPT-0066_IQE Test Report - Hospitals.
+The tests to be executed are described and must be documented according with the documentation provided by MVO Portugal.

 Once the steps within the test environment, described above, have been successfully concluded and validated by MVO Portugal, the access credentials to the production environment will be granted and the process will be completed.